vtex-apps/release-notes/docs/2019-week-35/platform-performance.md

 These components are more frequently found in lower page corners, usually seen by users only after scrolling down.
 The new strategy of making the browser responsible for rendering these components results in these only being rendered **after** the priority content, which is located in the page header and rendered server-side.

 The improvement reduces the time needed for rendering the entire content server-side, decreasing the SSR generated payload.
-This directly impacts the store's First Contentful Paint, since it decreases priority content loading time for users.
+This directly impacts the store's **First Contentful Paint**, since it decreases priority content loading time for users.

 ![storecomponents-CSR](https://user-images.githubusercontent.com/52087100/64426938-4b5b9900-d086-11e9-9a84-348163794860.png)